getter111/readMando/README.md

 ___

+### Dictionary
+- Explore a Chinese -> English dictionary of over 7000 words
+- Infinite scrolling (doomscroll to your heart's content)
+- Directly add any word from the dictionary page to your personalized vocabulary deck.

 ### Story Hub
 - Browse a growing library of stories created by other learners.
 - Revisit your past generated stories and upvote stories you like.